NoahAmethyst/gcache/README.md

 * Generic key structure: The key data type can be specified based on your requirements.
 Currently, int, int64, float64, and string are supported.

-* Value data uses interfaces, which means that data needs to be forcefully converted when transferred.
+* Value data uses any(equal with interface), which means that data needs to be forcefully converted when transferred.

 **WARN:Data persistence is not supported**